 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-In addition, one of the unique characteristics of the Day Dr / S Airport Rd W neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.2% of the neighborhoods in America.
+In addition, the Day Dr / S Airport Rd W neighborhood stands out for having an average per capita income lower than 96.2% of the neighborhoods in the United States.
 The Day Dr / S Airport Rd W neighborhood also has a greater percentage of children living in poverty (56.0%) than found in 96.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Day Dr / S Airport Rd W neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Day Dr / S Airport Rd W neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Day Dr / S Airport Rd W neighborhood has more Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.8% of this neighborhood's residents have Finnish ancestry.